 As you see, raising your own mealworms doesn’t require much time or money, and the process is pretty flexible depending on the space you have available and how many worms you plan on raising.
 For a more in depth look at how to raise your own mealworms, this article from Wikihow has got you covered.

 Mealworm bird feeders

 When considering what type of feeder to use for offering mealworms there are a few factors to keep in mind.

 First, you’ll want to choose a dish with raised edges so that live mealworms can’t wiggle out.
 This lip also offers a place for birds to sit while they snack.
 This basic, dish-shaped feeder has a minimalist design as well as an extra perching area.
-Another similar option is this feeder from Chewy that has an aesthetically pleasing, circular design that would look great in any yard or garden.

 Second, it’s a good idea to plan for rain, so keep in mind feeders with drainage holes or roofs.
 This feeder from Amazon is designed specifically for feeding mealworms to Bluebirds.
 It’s made out of sturdy cedar with stainless steel screws for durability, plus the windows keep pesky birds like Starlings out.
-Chewy also offers this domed model that provides shelter from rain and prevents mealworms and seed from getting soggy or flowing overboard.

 While tray feeders offer a flat platform and can hold a large variety of seeds and mealworms, they don’t protect against the weather and may also attract animals other than birds such as squirrels or deer.
 Tray feeders are also prone to becoming easily soiled.
 Hopper and suet block feeders should also be avoided since they aren’t meant to hold mealworms.